-- (a) Provide a comprehensive and integrated sustainable urban drainage network; - (b) Provide 20% biodiversity net gain, in line with Policy DS21; - (c) Provide habitat, pollinator and ecological connectivity across the site and with the surrounding landscape; and - (d) Provide landscaping along the site frontage.
+- 3. Landscape and green infrastructure The green and blue infrastructure strategy for the site should: - (a) Provide a comprehensive and integrated sustainable urban drainage network; - (b) Provide 20% biodiversity net gain, in line with Policy DS21; - (c) Provide habitat, pollinator and ecological connectivity across the site and with the surrounding landscape; and - (d) Provide landscaping along the site frontage.